jonjongames1997/JMCalloutsRemastered/Supported LSPDFR Versions.md

 ## Older Verisons Support

-Once the callout pack upgrades to the new version of LSPDFR, I cannout support older versions of JM Callouts Remastered.
+Once the callout pack upgrades to the new version of LSPDFR, I cannot support older versions of JM Callouts Remastered.
 You need to download the latest version of JM Callouts Remastered for guaranteed support.